gamemanual0/gm0/source/docs/robot-design/drivetrains/cad-tutorials.rst

 When designing methods of power transmission, it’s useful to have an adjustable pulley generator to rapidly rearrange C-C (center to center) distance for design changes.
-Typically, FTC teams use HTD5 5mm belt profile due to its deep tooth profile, which adds resistance to slipping and increases load capacity.
+Typically, FTC teams use the HTD5 belt profile due to its deep tooth profile, which adds resistance to slipping and increases load capacity.
-This tutorial will focus on the HTD5 5mm profile, but it is relatively easy to adapt for different profiles.
+This tutorial will focus on the HTD5 profile, but it is relatively easy to adapt for different profiles.

 To make the pulley fully parametric
-(adjustable without redoing the base sketch), we will use Equations (in Solidworks and Creo) or Parameters (Fusion 360 and Inventor).
+(adjustable without redoing the base sketch), we will use Equations (in Solidworks and Creo), Parameters (Fusion 360 and Inventor) or Variables (Onshape).
 Equations allow a user to quickly adjust values and change multiple dimensions in a sketch or feature.